damoclark/axios/README.md

 ## Semver

-Until axios reaches a `1.0` release, breaking changes will be released with a new minor version.
+Until axiosus reaches a `1.0` release, breaking changes will be released with a new minor version.
 For example `0.5.1`, and `0.5.4` will have the same API, but `0.6.0` will have breaking changes.

 ## Promises

-axios depends on a native ES6 Promise implementation to be [supported](http://caniuse.com/promises).
+axiosus depends on a native ES6 Promise implementation to be [supported](http://caniuse.com/promises).
 If your environment doesn't support ES6 Promises, you can [polyfill](https://github.com/jakearchibald/es6-promise).

 ## TypeScript